Oldman10000/happy_dogs_home/README.md

 ### Acknowledgements

-* Thanks to my mentor Aaron Sinnott for his advice and pointers as well as helping me find useful resources.
+* Thanks to my mentor Aaron Sinnott for his advice and pointers as well as for helping me find useful resources.
-* Thanks to the code institute Slack community for providing resources and tips as well as peer-reviewing the project.
+* Thanks to the Code Institute Slack community for providing resources and tips as well as peer-reviewing the project.
 * Thanks to friends and family for taking the time to look at the site and give advice on both content and user stories.
 * [W3 Schools](https://www.w3schools.com/) and [Stackoverflow](https://stackoverflow.com/) were extremely useful when I forgot correct code syntax for both HTML and CSS elements and a quick search in either of these websites would usually give me the answer I needed.
 * Chrome Dev Tools was extremely useful for testing and adjusting CSS